Kingston Harbour, Jamaica

 Kingston Harbour, the seventh largest natural harbor in the world, lies along the southern coast of Jamaica and includes the shoreline of Kingston, Jamaica.
 Fresh water, along with various industrial and domestic waste, is discharged into Kingston Harbour and adjacent Hunts Bay from rivers and drainage gullies, including Rio Cobre and Sandy Gully.
 The Rio Cobre is one of the largest rivers in Jamaica, with an approximate drainage area of 646 km².
 The Sandy Gully is part of the city drainage system, emptying into a large area in the upper section of the Kingston metropolitan area, carrying urban runoff into Hunts Bay.
 Recently, solid waste clogging the gullies has become a significant concern in Kingston.
 Gullies blocked by debris have resulted in localized flooding and damage to infrastructure.
 Additionally, rubbish is starting to accumulate in the mangrove forests – creating banks high enough to affect the seawater exchange in and out of the system.
 Inadequate circulation also results in stagnation or hyper salinity or both, affecting the flora and fauna of the mangroves.
 Pollution from these waterways travels far offshore and threatens coral reefs in the Caribbean.
 Coral reefs are one of the most threatened ecosystems on the planet and one of the most important.
 While they make up less than 0.1% of the ocean, coral reefs are home to more than 25% of the total biodiversity in the sea.
 They protect coastal communities from storms and erosion, provide food and medicine, and are essential drivers of ecotourism.

-The Ocean Cleanup plans to clean the eleven main drainage gullies that cause waste contamination in the Kingston Harbour.
-The harbor includes Hunts Bay, at the mouth of the Cobre River, and the two major drainage gullies, Jew Gully and Sandy Gully, plus eight additional gullies.
-To meet the specific conditions of these waterways, The Ocean Cleanup is deploying a newly developed technology, referred to as the Interceptor Barrier, at the gullies’ mouths.
-During wet seasons, the Barrier will contain the waste at the mouth of the gullies, allowing for effortless extraction using the Interceptor Tender vessel, a modified version of Berky’s Weed Harvester.
-During the dry seasons, manual cleanups along the gullies will be part of the outreach program.
+The Ocean Cleanup aimed to clean the main drainage gullies that cause waste contamination in the Kingston Harbour.
+To meet the specific conditions of each waterway, The Ocean Cleanup deployed a newly developed technology, referred to as the Interceptor Barrier, at the gullies’ mouths.
+During wet seasons, the Barrier contained the waste at the mouth of the gullies, allowing for effortless extraction using the Interceptor Tender vessel, a modified version of Berky’s Weed Harvester.
+During the dry seasons, manual cleanups along the gullies were a part of the outreach program.

-The work will be conducted in two phases: Phase 1 is a test pilot encompassing the installation of three Interceptor Barriers at three gullies.
-An Interceptor Tender will service each Barrier.
-Upon completion of a successful testing period, Phase 2 will commence with installing Barriers at the eight remaining gullies.
-It is anticipated that the deployment of additional waste extraction capacity will be added in 2022.
-At the end of Phase 2, The Ocean Cleanup estimates extracted waste from all eleven gullies to amount to more than 900 metric tons per year.
+The work was conducted in two phases: Phase 1 as a test pilot that encompassed the installation of three Interceptor Barriers at three gullies.
+The Interceptor Tender serviced each Barrier.
+Upon completion of the successful testing period, Phase 2 commenced with installation of Barriers at the remaining gullies.
+The additional waste extraction capacity was added in 2022.
+At the end of Phase 2, The Ocean Cleanup extracted waste from all target gullies to amount to more than 900 metric tons per year.

 Waste Collection and Sorting

-Captured waste will be separated at collection centers in Kingston.
-Plastic debris will be identified, with PET and HDPE items separated, baled, and sold for recycling.
-The plastic waste will then be processed into washed flakes offered for sale on the open market.
-In the first phase of the project, debris that cannot be recycled will be dried and transported to the nearby landfill.
-In the second phase, collected waste may be pre-processed in the cement plant in Kingston for eventual thermal recycling.
+Captured waste was separated at an offloading site on the bank of Kingston Harbour.
+Plastic debris was identified, with PET and HDPE items separated, baled, and sold for recycling.
+In the first phase of the project, debris that could not be recycled was dried and transported to the nearby landfill.
+In the second phase, collected waste was pre-processed in the cement plant in Kingston for eventual thermal recycling.

 Community Engagement

-The Ocean Cleanup is partnering with the GraceKennedy Foundation, which will oversee all community engagement, emphasizing outreach to local youth.
-To raise awareness about the consequences and prevention of marine litter in the gullies, the Foundation plans to target various age groups in the downtown and uptown local communities (areas where much of the waste in the gullies originates).
+The Ocean Cleanup partnered with the GraceKennedy Foundation, which oversaw all community engagement and emphasized outreach to local youth.
+To raise awareness about the consequences and prevention of marine litter in the gullies, the Foundation targeted various age groups in the downtown and uptown local communities (areas where much of the waste in the gullies originates).

-Given the limited access to school grounds as a consequence of the COVID-19 pandemic, the GraceKennedy Foundation will reach out to the youth through school activities and homeschooling platforms, as well as through local youth organizations.
-To engage these communities, the GraceKennedy Foundation will align with community leaders who are familiar with its work.
-Once the separation center at the extracted waste offload site has been set up, invitations to visit may be extended to schools and local communities.
-They will also continue to explore additional ways to reach the target audiences.
+Given the limited access to school grounds as a consequence of the COVID-19 pandemic, the GraceKennedy Foundation reached out to the youth through school activities and homeschooling platforms, as well as through local youth organizations.
+To engage these communities, the GraceKennedy Foundation aligned with community leaders who are familiar with its work.
+Once the separation center at the extracted waste offload site was set up, invitations to visit were extended to schools and local communities.

-Since the gullies run dry during roughly six months of the year, outreach programming will also include community engagement for manual cleanup campaigns with the help of local volunteers.
+Since the gullies run dry during roughly six months of the year, outreach programming included community engagement for manual cleanup campaigns with the help of local volunteers.

 The Team